mike-taylor99/personal-website-2019/README.md

-# Mike Taylor - Personal Website
+# Michael Taylor - Personal Website

 This website is meant to be used as both a supplement and a complement to my CV/Resume.
 My website can be accessed at: ---